BrenPatF/oracle_unit_test_examples/login_bursts/README.md

 ### Unit Testing Process
 [&uarr; Unit Testing](#unit-testing)<br />

-The package is tested using the Math Function Unit Testing design pattern, described here in its Oracle version: [Trapit - Oracle PL/SQL unit testing module](https://github.com/BrenPatF/trapit_oracle_tester).
+The package is tested using the Math Function Unit Testing design pattern, described here in its Oracle versiongroups per person  [Trapit - Oracle PL/SQL unit testing module](https://github.com/BrenPatF/trapit_oracle_tester).
 In this approach, a 'pure' wrapper function is constructed that takes input parameters and returns a value, and is tested within a loop over scenario records read from a JSON file.

 Unit testing is data-driven from the input file login_bursts.json and produces an output results file for each program tested, in the Oracle directory `INPUT_DIR`.
 These contain arrays of expected and actual records by group and scenario, and in this case there are four files corresponding to the four queries tested.